Click here for specific information about your city in Santa Clara County!

 May 17, 2023: The City of Milpitas became the first jurisdiction in Santa Clara County and the 18th in the Bay Area region to earn Housing Element Certification from HCD!
 HCD’s letter points out that “the City must continue timely and effective implementation of all programs”- as with every jurisdiction, Milpitas must keep the commitments they have made in the Housing Element.
 With a compliant housing element, the City now meets housing element requirements for competitive State and regional funding sources.
 Milpitas has 3 years to complete their Housing Element rezoning (by January 31, 2026).

-Milpitas is only the 18th of the Bay Area’s 109 jurisdictions to have adopted a Housing Element that HCD has deemed compliant with state law, despite the January 31, 2023 deadline to do so.
+Milpitas was only the 18th of the Bay Area’s 109 jurisdictions to have adopted a Housing Element that HCD has deemed compliant with state law, despite the January 31, 2023 deadline to do so.

 State law requires local jurisdictions to analyze their communities’ housing needs and resources available to address them.
 ABAG/MTC has compiled demographic, economic, and housing stock data required by HCD for each Bay Area jurisdiction so that local planning staff can focus on developing meaningful policies and programs.
 The data packets include some data related to the state’s requirement to Affirmatively Further Fair Housing (AFFH).
 Here is the data packet for Milpitas.